Cardiovascular Screening

 Cardiovascular risk assessment is often complemented by Metabolic Health Assessment, Inflammation Biomarkers, and Preventive Health Screening to provide a complete evaluation of systemic health.
 This assessment is led by Dr. Indhira Ghyssaert, ensuring precise clinical evaluation and personalised cardiovascular risk interpretation.

-Clinical Indicators Of Cardiovascular Dysfunction And Early Risk Factors
+Clinical Indicators Of Cardiovascular Dysfunction

 Early cardiovascular dysfunction can be identified through measurable clinical indicators and biomarker analysis before the development of overt disease.
 These indicators reflect the interaction between vascular health, metabolic regulation, and systemic inflammation.